Already A Big?

 Some matches take longer to make than others, depending on our youth enrollment and their specific needs.
 For example, Big Sisters who apply in central Austin may wait longer than Big Sisters who apply in areas with fewer adult female volunteers.
 We also prioritize finding matches for Bigs who are bilingual.

-We recommend that you keep a consistent schedule for outings and see each other on a regular basis, committing to at least one year of meeting 3-4 times a month.
+We recommend that you keep a consistent schedule for outings and see each other on a regular basis, committing to at least one year of meeting 3-4 times a month, a majority of meetings in person.
 All activities require parent approval.

 Until your relationship is established, the outings will also depend on the comfort level of your Little’s parent/guardian, your Little and you.
 For example, if your Little is younger, a short outing might be most appropriate.
 During the school year, evening and weekend activities usually work best.